- Monday - Saturday:

 noon to 5 p.m.

-The Haggerty Museum of Art’s institutional genetic code is formed by a collection of over 6,000 works of art acquired over the past sixty years.
-In the summer of 2016, the museum debuted HMA DNA: Collection Highlights, an ongoing exhibition of work from the museum’s collection by artists including Salvador Dali, Carle van Loo, Robert Rauschenberg, Barbara Morgan and Jacob Lawrence.
+The Haggerty Museum of Art’s institutional genetic code is formed by a collection of over 6,000 works of art acquired over more than a century.
+HMA DNA: Collection Highlights is an ongoing exhibition of work from the museum’s collection.